core-api/core-api/docs/specification/encoding.md

 **The Document primitive is represented using an object which includes a key-value pair of "_type": "document".**

 * Documents MAY include a "\_meta" key.
 The value of this SHOULD be an object.
-If omitted, the default value is treated as an empty Object.
+If omitted, the default value is treated as an empty object.

 * The "\_meta" object MAY include keys named "url" and "title".